ssjulianr/codeTalks/readme.md

 Welcome to Julian's codeTalks Repo!

-For each codeTalks, I will add a new file to the repo.
+I will create a folder for each subject we're covering, which will contain a .js file containing the code for each codeTalks.

+Please feel free to reach out if you have any questions!